gpstar81/GPStar-proton-pack/WIRELESS_OPERATION.md

 The equipment status will reflect the current state of your Proton Pack and Neutrona Wand and will update in real-time as you interact with those devices.
 This information is available as either a text-based or graphical display, or both if you prefer (set via Attenuator Preferences).

+When using the graphical display, most components of the Proton pack and Neutrona Wand are represented by color-coded overlays on the component will may be affected by runtime actions:

+- The top of the display will indicate the mode (Standard = Mode Original, Upgraded = Super Hero) along with the year theme (V1.9.8x or V2.0.2x).
+- When the Ion Arm switch is engaged for Mode Original, the overlay for the Ion Arm will be green to indicate a ready state.
+When in Super Hero mode this overlay will be green when the Proton Pack is powered on.
+- When the Proton Pack is powered on:
+	- The Powercell, Booster Tube, and Cyclotron overlays will be green as their default state.
+	- When the Cyclotron is in a normal state the overlay will be green.
+It will change to yellow then red as it goes through the pre-warning and overheat states.
+During venting the overlay will be blue to indicate the recovery period.
+	- The color state of the Booster Tube is linked to the "Output" text value which is the voltage measured at the Proton Pack PCB (in volts, but displayed as Gev).
+During high power draw events such as smoke generation the voltage can drop briefly, and will be reflected as a red overlay when that value is below 4.2V
+- When the Neutrona Wand is powered on, the overlay above the Activate/Intensify portion of the gun box will indicate if the barrel is retracted (red) or extended (green).
+- The current power level for the Neutrona Wand will be indicated by the "L-#" beside the barrel.
+- The type of firing mode will be displayed below the Neutrona Wand and will be color coded via the barrel.
+Color intensity increases with the power level.
+	- Proton Stream: Red (includes Spectral modes)
+	- Plasm System: Green (incl. for 1989 theme)
+	- Dark Matter Gen.: Blue
+	- Particle System: Orange
+	- Settings: Gray
+- When using the power-detection feature with a stock Haslab Neutrona Wand the default stream will be Proton with a power level of 5.
+Instead of the stream type being displayed, there will be a wattage value displayed as Gigawatts (GW).
+- If the Ribbon Cable is removed, a warning icon will appear over that component to indicate an alarm state.
+- When the Cyclotron lid is removed a radiation exposure warning will be displayed at the bottom of the CRT display.

 **Note:** When using the text-based display, if you see a "&mdash;" (dash) beside the labels it can indicate a potential communication issue.
 Simply refresh the page and/or check your WiFi connection to the device.
 In rare cases you may need to do a reboot of the ESP32 device via the admin tab.

 Special thanks and credit to fellow cosplayer [Alexander Hibbs (@BeaulieuDesigns87)](https://www.etsy.com/shop/BeaulieuDesigns87) from the [South Carolina Ghostbusters](https://www.facebook.com/SCGhostbusters/), who created the amazingly detailed Proton Pack and Neutrona Wand technical illustration, available as a [printed poster](https://www.etsy.com/listing/1406461576/proton-pack-blueprint-matte-poster) or [digital image](https://www.etsy.com/listing/1411559802/proton-pack-blueprint-digital-download).
 He has graciously provided a version of his design to make the new graphical interface.